 5.4.7 Special Conditions

-- Persons who are approved for developmental leave must agree to return to South Plains College for three academic years following their leave.
-Failure to comply with this condition will result in required repayment of all salary received and all other approved expenditures on a prorated basis.
+a.
+Persons who are approved for developmental leave must agree to return to South Plains College for three academic years following their leave.
+Failure to comply with this condition will result in the required repayment of all salary received and all other approved expenditures on a prorated basis.

-Likewise, persons who fail to comply with the approved developmental leave proposal will be required to repay all salary received and all other approved expenditures. (i.e. Proposal states that the candidate will pursue advanced graduate study, but instead uses the time for travel.)
+b.
+Likewise, persons who fail to comply with the approved developmental leave proposal will be required to repay all salary received and all other approved expenditures. (i.e., Proposal states that the candidate will pursue advanced graduate study, but instead uses the time for travel.)